 While the College of Agricultural and Environmental Sciences occasionally considers applications from students with less than junior-level standing, very few lower-division transfers are admitted.
 All other academic divisions will only consider applications from junior-level transfers.

-You must complete the following UC requirements in English and math with grades of C or better:
+You must complete the following UC requirements in English and math with a letter grade of C or better:

-It is strongly recommended that students complete UC transfer requirements in the areas of English composition and mathematics by the end of fall term prior to enrollment, in order to receive priority consideration.
+It is strongly recommended that students complete UC transfer requirements in the areas of English composition and mathematics by the end of fall term prior to enrollment.

 These courses, along with any prerequisite courses for your major, must be completed by the end of the spring term before your transfer to UC Davis for fall enrollment.